Pátria

 "Pátria" ("Fatherland") is the national anthem of Timor-Leste.
 It was originally adopted when East Timor unilaterally declared its independence from Portugal in 1975.
 However, this usage would be short-lived, when the country was invaded by Indonesia.
 It was officially re-adopted when the independence of Timor-Leste was finally restored in 2002 following a United Nations intervention.

 The music was composed by Afonso Redentor Araújo, and the words were written by the poet Francisco Borja da Costa, who was killed by Indonesian forces at the time of the invasion.
-It was originally sung exclusively in Portuguese, however there is now a Tetum version.
+It was originally sung exclusively in Portuguese, however there is now a Tetun version.

 Legislation

 The infraconstitutional officialisation and the forms of ceremony of uses of the state anthem are regulated by the Law of the National Symbols of Timor-Leste.